 Remove data permanently using the “Shredder” tool thus making sensitive information unretrievable with third-party recovery software.

 Monitoring & Health

 By opening up the CleanMyMac software to cover more ground, MacPaw has further expanded the value that their software offers.
-Due to this, the value per dollar has increased significantly making it a more worthwhile investment.
+Due to this, the value per dollar has increased significantly making it a more worthwhile investment for most users.

 One-Click Scanning & Removal

-In the past, I've critiqued the CleanMyMac software as having the potential to automatically remove important files.
-This time around MacPaw has implemented a structure that will pinpoint large and old files yet it won't automatically remove them unless the user manually approves them for removal.
+In the past, I've critiqued the CleanMyMac software as having the potential to automatically delete important files.
+This time around MacPaw has implemented a structure that will pinpoint large and old files from within your personal files, yet it won't automatically remove them unless the user manually approves them for removal.

 For users who aren't that computer savvy, this approach will keep the software safer and easier to use by yourself without the unnecessary risks that sometimes occurred while using the last version.

 Once you have double checked the files that are scheduled for removal, the actual cleanup process is another single click endeavor.
 After the cleaning process has been initiated, you'll get a real-time report outlining the process of the cleanup and the amount of data left to be removed.

 It was a bit disappointing that there was no indication of an estimated time left for the removal process although typically the cleanup process will be quicker than that of the initial scanning process as it has already scanned your computer and just removes the data that it flagged as unnecessary.